 - Remove from pan and let cool completely.

-- See http://veganinthefreezer.com/preparing-food-for-the-freezer for exact directions for freezing.
+See Preparing Food for the Freezer for exact directions for freezing.